souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

     - training on fine-mapped eQTL data to assign a single probabilistic score to each candidate SNP-gene link
     - Uses single cell ATAC-seq data, eQTL, GWAS, ABC score, CRISPRI
     - evaluating their enrichment for several sets of SNP-gene links derived from these datasets.
+    - 11 Features: 4 linking scores from SCENT, Signac, ArchR, CICERO, 3 corresponding significance levels, 4 binary variables indicating whether the candidate link was scored by each method, and 2 distance based features.

 ## Identifying disease-risk / causal variants (and) target genes